clarencesyl/iot/README.md

 After than run "py main.py" to start the program

+Search for @kitchen_safety_bot in telegram. /start to start the bot after this codes/server is running.

 ## Setup

 - smart_air_box_and_plug.py change MQTT_BROKER ip address to be that of the raspberry pi ip address.
 Also Connect laptop to the hotspot that the raspberry pi is using.